Last Updated on September 29, 2022 by Jim Ferri

 Right across from the chapel was City Hall, with a little gelato shop next to it.
 Its outside tables were filled with people enjoying mid-afternoon gelatos and yogurt.
 I made a quick stop to indulge.

 I spent much of my time on Mykonos meandering the whitewashed alleys of the old town.
 The remainder of the time I spent wandering about checking for the right places to relax or have dinner, one of the joys of travel.

 On my second evening, I found the restaurant D’Angelo, set in a little piazza.
 I stumbled across it while walking up the main street from the seaside windmills.

 I recalled seeing good ratings on TripAdvisor, where many commented on the excellent food, large portions, value, and the staff’s friendliness.

-I decided to find out for myself.
-After looking at the posted menu, I turned towards the tables and was immediately given a warm greeting by a smiling young woman.
+Finally, II decided to find out for myself.
+After looking at the posted menu, I turned towards the tables.
+Immediately I was given a warm greeting by a smiling young woman.
 I later discovered she was Canadian and the wife of the chef, a local from Mykonos.

 There were six other people at the outdoor tables at the time, and she offered me a couch that I found very comfortable.

 I had ordered bruschetta to start my meal, and when it was brought to my table, my mouth dropped as I recalled those TripAdvisor ratings.

 I found it so big – four large slices of bruschetta piled high with tomatoes – that halfway through, I said to the waiter that it was too much food.